 Note: If you did not highlight a cell with a number format you will not get an example as shown below.

 In the example below there are many aspects to point out, first before attempting to create a chart you will find it much easier to highlight the values that you want to chart in the example below you notice we have a small spread sheet to the left of the picture which is represented by #1 which as you can see are all highlighted.
 Once highlighted click on the chart wizard icon which is represented by #2 at the top of the picture.
-Once you have clicked on the chart wizard button it will bring up a simple wizard that will help you go through the process.
-To the left of the window represented by #3 you notice a chart type window which allows you to select the chart you want to use such as bar, pie, stock, etc. Once the bar graph has been select you will want to choose the sub chart you want to create represented by #4.
+Once you have clicked on the chart wizard button it will bring up a simple wizard that helps you go through the process.
+To the left of the window represented by #3 you notice a chart type window which allows you to select the chart you want to use such as bar, pie, stock, etc. Once the bar graph has been selected choose the sub chart you want to create represented by #4.
 A special note once you believe you have found the chart you want before clicking on next click and hold on the button represented by #5 that says "Press and hold to view sample" This shows you what your graph is going to look like before clicking next.
 Once you have finished with this screen click Next and continue on through out the wizard for additional features.
 Or click finish to complete the chart.